 We notice two switchable options with the MKH 60:

 - Roll-off filter: this switch activate a gentle roll-off starting at 1,000 Hz with a steeper roll-off of -6 dB/octave at 200 Hz.
 Rolling off the low frequencies will help reduce or eliminate low-end rumble and other mechanical noise.
-Pay attention to how it affect the sound of lower register voices as this switch may cause unwanted thinning of the actors’ voices.
+Pay attention to how it affects the sound of lower register voices as this switch may cause unwanted thinning of the actors’ voices.

 - Treble emphasis: the switch activates a 5 dB high shelf boost that gradually rises from 1,000 Hz and settles around 5,000 Hz.
 This treble emphasis can help add extra shine to an MKH 60 boom recording, especially when a thicker windscreen is used to protect the mic.